 We also offer video services and have produced a number of videos for our art based clients including commissions for the London Art Fair and the Format International Photography Festival.
 To see a small selection go to our video portfolio.

-For musicians and singers we have recently introduced a new service combining photographic portraits and promo videos, which we are quietly excited about.
-Examples of the portraits can be seen here and the videos here.
+For musicians and singers we have recently introduced a new service combining photographic portraits, audio and promo videos, which we are quietly excited about.
+Full details can be seen on the troika.productions website.

 We are always happy to discuss ideas so please do get in touch.